Train GraphicClick on the map to explore geographics

 The bit that I tend to wonder about when something goes awry in the Thames Valley is why route knowledge is not maintained via Greenford and Oxford.
 Yes, it would be slow, but it would give a realistic alternative route between Paddington and Swindon.

-The main issue would be retention of route knowledge, so you'd need there to be scheduled services for GWR (Great Western Railway) drivers and TM (Train Manager)'s/Guards in order to maintain the route competency.
+The main issue would be retention of route knowledge, so you'd need there to be scheduled services for GWR (Great Western Railway) drivers and TM (Train Manager, or Ticket Machine, or Temple Meads (Bristol), depending on context)'s/Guards in order to maintain the route competency.

 Some folk were lucky.
 They had the beautiful Rachel Riley for company.